 Under existing law, a public school is prohibited, in general, from permanently expelling a pupil who is less than 11 years of age, except for certain situations in which such a punishment is authorized by the board of trustees of a school district.
 (NRS 392.466, 392.467) Section 8 of this bill additionally prohibits a public school, in general, from expelling such a pupil.
-Section 7 provides that, for a pupil who sells or distributes a controlled substance in certain situations or commits an act of violence against certain persons in various school settings: (1) the pupil may be suspended if he or she is less than 11 years of age and may also be expelled or permanently expelled if he or she is at least 11 years of age; (2) the suspension of a pupil who is less than 6 years of age must be reviewed by the superintendent of the school district or his or her designee; and (3) if the removal is of a pupil with a disability, such removal must comply with federal law.
+Section 7 provides that, for a pupil who sells or distributes a controlled substance in certain situations or commits a battery other than a battery intended to result in the bodily injury of an employee of the school in various school settings: (1) the pupil may be suspended if he or she is less than 11 years of age and may also be expelled or permanently expelled if he or she is at least 11 years of age; (2) the suspension of a pupil who is less than 6 years of age must be reviewed by the superintendent of the school district or his or her designee; and (3) if the removal is of a pupil with a disability, such removal must comply with federal law.
+Additionally, section 7 provides that, for a pupil who commits a battery which is intended to result in the bodily injury of an employee of the school: (1) the pupil shall be suspended or expelled if he or she is at least 8 years of age; (2) the suspension of a pupil who is less than 6 years of age must be reviewed and approved by the superintendent of the school district or his or her designee; and (3) if the removal is of a pupil with a disability, such removal must comply with federal law.
+Finally section 7 provides that a pupil who is found in possession of a firearm at a public school or an activity or school bus of a public school: (1) shall be suspended, expelled or permanently expelled if he or she is at least 11 years of age; (2) shall be suspended or expelled if he or she is at least 8 but less than 11 years of age; (3) may be suspended if he or she is at least 6 but less than 8 years of age; (4) may be suspended if he or she is less than 6 years of age upon review and approval by the superintendent of the school district or his or her designee; and (5) if the pupil is a pupil with a disability, any removal of the pupil must comply with federal law.
 Sections 3 and 4 apply similar provisions to charter schools and university schools for profoundly gifted pupils, respectively.